pjdijxhoorn/Milestone-project-3/readme.md

 - ### General

     - The navigation bar is responsive for mobile phone users it shows a hamburger menu with all the same links as the big nav-bar.
 The buttons are interactive for the computer users when hovered over they give conformation by a small orange line beneath them.
+    - for computer users you can see a searchfield in the navbar so no matter what page they are on the can search for recipes, catogories, ingredients. this redirects to the recipe page.
-    - On every page you can see
+    - On every page you can see the hero image underneath the navbar. this has a zoomfunction to capture the attention of the users when they arrive on the pages.

 - ### Home
-        - The Home (index) screen       3 newest recipe's     small explanation of the website
+    - The Home (index) screen shows a small explanation what the site is about to make sure that new users know what the site is about. beneath that the 3 newest recipe's will be displayed so that returning and frequent users can instantly see if there are any new recipes.

 - ### recipes
-        - all the recipes
-         search function
-        when user favourites
-        see a single recipe
+    - On the recipe page all the recipes are displayed in small stylish cards. these cards are small so you can see more recipes at the same time. when clicked they redirect the user to a page where this recipe is displayed in full.
+    - Above the recipes there is a search field and two buttons.
+The search button will search the database for recipes with the content of the search field when clicked. search parameters include. recipe name, ingredients, explanation and created by user. the reset button returns all the recipes.
+    - When logged in as a user you can see a icon on the right upper corner this toggles the recipe to the  favourites these recipes are displayed on the profile page.

 - ### profile
-        - messaging system
-        - edit delete recipe's
-        - favourites list
+    - on the top of the profile page you can find a messaging system. this gives users the oppertunity to send messages to other users. messages can be deleted with a small delete button.
+    - beneath the messages a user can see all the recipes that he/ she created. these recipes can be edited by clicking the edit button this will redirect to a new page were you can edit the recipe after submitting you will be redirected back. these recipes can be deleted aswell by clicking the delete button.
+    - Underneath the personal recipes there is a favourites list here you can find all tyhe recipes that are marked on the recipe page. each one has a button to remove it from the list again.

 - ### login / register
     - form to login
-        -form to register
+    - form to register

 - ### add recipes
     - add recipes

 - ### Future features
     - The users will be able to add more information about them self and see other users.
     - A forum or message board to have group disscusions and conversations so that a community can form
-        - password recovery
+    - Password recovery
-        -registration conformation with email
+    - Registration conformation with email
+    - On the profile page in the messages. messages send will be seen aswell and will be displayed more like a conversation (like whatsapp).

 ## Technologies Used